Appenzell Innerrhoden

-Appenzell Innerrhoden (Kanton Appenzell Innerrhoden [ˈapn̩tsɛl ˈɪnərˌroːdn̩]; Chantun Appenzell Dadens; Canton d'Appenzell Rhodes-Intérieures; Canton Appenzello Interno), in English sometimes Appenzell Inner-Rhodes, is one of the 26 cantons forming the Swiss Confederation.
-It is composed of six districts.
+Canton of Appenzell Innerrhoden (Kanton Appenzell Innerrhoden [ˈapn̩tsɛl ˈɪnərˌroːdn̩]; Chantun Appenzell Dadens; Canton d'Appenzell Rhodes-Intérieures; Canton Appenzello Interno), in English sometimes Appenzell Inner-Rhodes, is one of the 26 cantons forming the Swiss Confederation.
+It is composed of five districts.
 The seat of the government and parliament is Appenzell.
 It is traditionally considered a "half-canton", the other half being Appenzell Ausserrhoden.

 Appenzell Innerrhoden is the smallest canton of Switzerland by population and the second smallest by area.
-It is located in the north east of the country.
+It is located in the northeast of the country.
 Together with the canton of Appenzell Ausserrhoden, it forms an enclave within the canton of St. Gallen.
 The canton is essentially located in the Alpine foothills of the Alpstein massif, culminating at the Säntis.

 Appenzell Innerrhoden was part of the historical canton of Appenzell, which was divided into Appenzell Ausserrhoden (Protestant) and Appenzell Innerrhoden (Catholic) in 1597 as a result of the Swiss Reformation.

 History

 Foundation

-The name Appenzell (abbatis cella) means "cell (i.e. estate) of the abbot".
+The name Appenzell (abbatis cella) means "cell (i.e., estate) of the abbot".
 This refers to the Abbey of St. Gall, which exerted a great influence on the area.
-By the middle of the 11th century the abbots of St. Gall had established their power in the land later called Appenzell, which, too, became thoroughly Teutonized, its early inhabitants having probably been Romanized Raetians.
+By the middle of the 11th century, the abbots of St. Gall had established their power in the land later called Appenzell, which, too, became thoroughly Teutonized, its early inhabitants having probably been Romanized Raetians.

 By about 1360, conflicts over grazing rights, taxes, and tithes were causing concern for both the abbot and the farmers of Appenzell.
 Both parties wanted to protect their rights and interests by joining the new Swabian League.
-In 1377 Appenzell was allowed to join the League with the support of the cities of Konstanz and St. Gallen (the city of St. Gallen was often at odds with the neighboring Abbey of St. Gall).
+In 1377, Appenzell was allowed to join the League with the support of the cities of Konstanz and St. Gallen (the city of St. Gallen was often at odds with the neighboring Abbey of St. Gall).
 With the support of the League, Appenzell refused to pay many of the gifts and tithes that the Abbot Kuno von Stoffeln demanded.
 In response to the loss of revenue from his estates, Kuno approached the Austrian House of Habsburg for help.
-In 1392 he made an agreement with the Habsburgs, which was renewed in 1402.
-In response, in 1401 Appenzell entered into an alliance with the city of St. Gallen to protect their rights and freedom.
+In 1392, he agreed with the Habsburgs, which was renewed in 1402.
+In response, in 1401, Appenzell allied with the city of St. Gallen to protect their rights and freedom.